artificialsolutions/tie-api-example-wechat/README.md

 ### Start a chat
 1. Open WeChat, and tap "Scan" from the 'Discover' tab menu.
 2. Scan the QR code that appears halfway down the Webchat Dashboard.
-3. A new chat will appear you are now ready to chat with your Teneo chatbot.
+3. A new chat will appear.
+You are now ready to chat with your Teneo chatbot.